Editorial cover for EVA Algebra: Sequence, Parallel, Conditional

 // The compiler checks algebraic laws at each step

 The compiler sees the algebraic structure of your program.
 It checks the laws.
 It verifies type compatibility at every composition point.
 It proves closure.
-And when it reports Phi C = 1, it is not saying "all tests passed."
+And when it reports closure check passed, it is not saying "all tests passed."
 It is saying "the algebraic structure is sound."

 That is the difference between testing and proof.
 Tests check examples.
 Algebra checks structure.
 EVA checks structure — all 110,000+ tests confirm it, but the proofs are what guarantee it.